 Leasing also means that if you can’t pay at a future date, you only lose the use of that particular asset.
 In the interim, so long as you keep up-to-date with the agreed payments, the lender can’t cancel the agreement and withdraw the asset from you.

 If you currently own an asset, then you might be able to borrow against some or all of its capital value.
-(So, if it’s a vehicle, you can borrow up to its resale value today, not its cost when it was bought new.)
+(For example, if it’s a vehicle, you can borrow up to its resale value today, not its cost when it was bought new.)

 Or you can sell the asset to a lender, who then agrees to lease it back to you immediately.
 That way you get some immediate capital for use against other priorities, without losing the use of the existing asset entirely.
 This will impact your Balance Sheet, as the asset is no longer yours.